 July 13, 1780 – At Gowen’s Old Fort, South Carolina, Georgia Patriots attacked a Loyalist camp and defeated them.

-July 25, 1780 – General Horatio Gates assumes command of Southern Continental Army.
+July 25, 1780 – General Horatio Gates assumes command of the Southern Continental Army.

 July 30, 1780 – At Rocky Mount, South Carolina, Thomas Sumter’s troops attacked British post but were forced to withdraw.